irods-contrib/irods-cloud-browser/Docs/Docker.md

 ## Configure (optional) browser login presets and SSL negotiation

-Add the irods-cloud-backend-config.groovy file [see](https://github.com/DICE-UNC/irods-cloud-browser/blob/master/irods-cloud-bckend/misc/irods-cloud-backend-config.groovy)  to your /etc/irods-ext directory on the server where the irods-cloud-backend.war
+Add the [irods-cloud-backend-config.groovy file](https://github.com/DICE-UNC/irods-cloud-browser/blob/master/irods-cloud-bckend/misc/irods-cloud-backend-config.groovy)  to your /etc/irods-ext directory on the server where the irods-cloud-backend.war
-is running allows limiting of the login page to a preset host/port/zone, presenting only a user and password.
+is running.
+This allows presets on the login page for host/port/zone.
+If preset, only a user and password are shown.
-If this file is not present, or the beconf.login.preset.enabled=false is set, than the login form will allow logging in to any iRODS grid.
+If presets are not specified, or if `beconf.login.preset.enabled=false` is set, then the login form will allow logging in to any iRODS grid.

-Place that file in the /etc/irods-ext directory, ensuring that the Tomcat service can read it, and fill in the preset data, setting beconf.login.preset.enabled-true.
+Place that file in the /etc/irods-ext directory on your host machine with permissions that allow Docker to read it., and the Docker image will pick up these settings on startup.

 This file also sets the SSL negotiation policy between the mid-teir and iRODS.
 This is covered in ssl.md.
 Note that if your iRODS server is not configured for SSL, you need to set this property to CS_NEG_REFUSE, otherwise iRODS will try to use SSL and will generate an authentication exception.
 You can check Catalina.out in the docker image or iRODS logs and look for SSL exceptions.

+You can also give a public ssl certificate, if iRODS is configured to use SSL negotiation, and you are using a self-signed certificate.
+In order to do this, an additional Docker `-v` mount command can map the file (called server.crt) placed in a location on the host machine, into a location seen by the Docker image.
+See the [ssl.md](ssl.md) doc for more info.

 The image from dockerhub can be configured when it is run in the following manner:

 ```

-docker run -d --rm -p hostport:8080 -v /etc/irods-ext:/etc/irods-ext  -v /some/dir/cert:/tmp/cert --add-host example.coml:192.168.1.1 diceunc/cloud-browser:4.1.10.0-RC1
+docker run -d --rm -p hostport:8080 -v /tc/irods-ext:/etc/irods-ext  -v /some/dir/cert:/tmp/cert --add-host example.coml:192.168.1.1 diceunc/cloud-browser:4.1.10.0-RC1

 ```